wp-plugins/events-manager/readme.txt

 * Plenty of template tags and shortcodes for use in your posts and pages
 * Actively maintained and supported
 * Lots of documentation and tutorials
+* Guest Event Submissions (new, beta)
 * And much more!

-We have just released a [pro add-on](http://wp-events-plugin.com/) which adds PayPal and priority support, as well as many more powerful upcoming features for those with serious eventing needs!
+We have just released a [pro add-on](http://wp-events-plugin.com/events-manager-pro/) which adds PayPal and priority support, as well as many more powerful upcoming features for those with serious eventing needs!

 Events Manager was rewritten in 3.0 from the ground up with flexibility in mind.
 Through use of object oriented programming and exposing hooks and filters throughout the site, you can modify Events Manager just like you would Wordpress!